TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/006 AuthController.md

 Then import the other necessary things with quick fix.

-The method takes a User, and creates an Array of Claims.\
+The method takes a User, and creates an array of Claims.\
 The first three are JWT stuff, recommended to be included.
 They may not be strictly necessary.\
 Then follows a Claim for each of the properties of our User object.
+If we add another property to the User, we must remember to update this method.

 In your own projects your User object may look different, have different properties, and so you need to modify the above method accordingly, so that all relevant properties are turned into claims.